-When I've started to write calculator Cross product calculator I've planned to visualize the results of cross product on the graph, so that calculator can stand out of the crowd, to say so.
-Because of that, I needed to find a way to display a 3D vector on a 2D picture.
-Surely, I wanted to use isometric projection
+When I've started to write a calculator Cross product calculator, I've planned to visualize the results of cross product on the graph, so that calculator can stand out from the crowd to say so.
+Thus, I needed to find a way to display a 3D vector on a 2D picture.
+Surely, I wanted to use isometric projection.

-So the question is how to draw a vector with three coordinates in 3D space as vector with two coordinates on a 2D plane?
+How to draw a vector with three coordinates in 3D space as a vector with two coordinates on a 2D plane?
 We need to find a formula which converts 3 coordinates x, y, z into 2 coordinates x, y.
 It turned out to be quite simple.
-Since each vector in 3D space can be defined as linear combination of three standard basis vectors, we need to find a formula for converting them, and then just use 3D vector coordinates as scalar multipliers.
+Since each vector in 3D space can be defined as a linear combination of three standard basis vectors, we need to find a formula for converting them and then use 3D vector coordinates as scalar multipliers.

-Now let's look at the picture below which shows how the three standard basis vectors look like in isometric projection (we use right-handed coordinate system, where x axis points to the left, y axis points to the right)
+Now let's look at the picture below, which shows how the three standard basis vectors look like in isometric projection (we use a right-handed coordinate system, where the x-axis points to the left, y-axis points to the right)

 We know that vector i in three dimensional coordinate system has coordinates .
 If we look at the picture, we can see that its coordinates in two dimensional coordinate system is .